philippinesim/what-could-go-wrong-llm/README.md

 4. It’s fine to take time to have discussion.
 5. Try not to get side tracked, though!

+### Engagement and Community Building Instructions

+#### During and After the Game:
+1. Participate in Community Polls : Engage with live polls or voting mechanisms during the game to select your favorite responses or to highlight the most pertinent issues discussed.
+Your votes help shape the game's direction and highlight key learning points.
+2. Join Online Discussion Forums: After the game, continue the conversation in dedicated forums or chat rooms.
+This is your space to share additional insights, discuss the outcomes of the game, or propose new ideas for cards.
+The forums serve as a platform to deepen the discussions and connect with other players.
+3. Embrace Asynchronous Play: The game is designed to accommodate asynchronous play, allowing you to make moves at your pace and participate in discussions that unfold over time.
+This feature ensures that players from different time zones or with varying schedules can still engage fully with the game and the community.

+#### Utilizing the Online Platform:
+1. The game's online platform will host the polls and forums.
+Familiarize yourself with the platform to make the most of these features.
+2. For asynchronous play, the platform will track the progress of the game and discussions, enabling you to jump back in at any time and catch up with the latest developments.

+### Your Role in the Community:
+1. Be an active participant: Your engagement, whether through voting, discussing, or playing, contributes to the richness of the game experience for all participants.
+2. Share and propose: Don't hesitate to share your insights or suggest new ideas for the game.
+Your contributions can lead to new card additions or changes in the game's dynamics.

 ### Video Demonstration
 [![What could go wrong card game demonstration](https://img.youtube.com/vi/DlqgWnhEqoc/0.jpg)](https://youtu.be/DlqgWnhEqoc)